antoine2bouille/antoine2bouille.github.io/success.md

 ---
 layout: page
 title: How to achieve glory and success as a filmmaker
-subtitle: A guide to make the best movies according to a given genre and continent target
+subtitle: A guide to make the best movies according to a given genre target
 cover-img: /assets/img/movies.jpeg
 thumbnail-img: /assets/img/movies.jpeg
 share-img: /assets/img/movies.jpeg